sirodoht/pulsarpub/README.md

 This is a standard [Django](https://docs.djangoproject.com/) application with [uv](https://github.com/astral-sh/uv).

-1. Set up a new postgresql database called `dukkha` with a user `dukkha` and no password.
+1. Set up a new postgresql database called `pulsar` with a user `pulsar` and no password.

 2. Setup environment variables with: